Erectile Dysfunction

 Treatment options we offer include:

-• PDE5 inhibitors: Drugs like Viagra (sildenafil) and Cialis (tadalafil) remain effective tools in improving erectile response.
-When used appropriately, they may also offer cardiovascular protection — especially in older patients using them in conjunction with testosterone therapy.
+Drugs like Viagra (sildenafil) and Cialis (tadalafil) improve erectile response.
+When used appropriately, they may also offer cardiovascular protection.
 However, we carefully evaluate potential interactions and ensure these medications are not masking more serious issues.

-• Lifestyle interventions: We work with patients to build targeted, sustainable changes in:
+We work with patients to implement targeted, sustainable changes that support erectile and overall health:

 • Weight management